 The following table describes the advantages and disadvantages of each authentication method:

 Use basic authentication

-Use basic authentication for any version 1 or 4 and later resource, and version 3's /auth/jwt resource.
+Use basic authentication for any version 1 and 4 or later resource, and version 3's /auth/jwt resource.
 To use basic authentication, include your Code42 username in the API request and supply your password when prompted.

 Use token authentication

-Use the same /v3/auth/jwt token to request any API resource of any version.
+Use the /v3/auth/jwt token to request any API resource of any version.

 All version 3 resources require token authentication, except the /v3/auth/jwt resource.